 Hiring a Contractor Defense Fraud Attorney

 After the grand jury issues an indictment, the case will then proceed to trial.
 This is the time that you have constitutional rights to have a criminal defense attorney to represent you.
-Contactors indicted for contractor fraud against the government should seriously consider retaining legal counsel at this juncture that has experience with government contracting and federal procurement laws.
+Contractors indicted for contractor fraud against the government should seriously consider retaining legal counsel at this juncture that has experience with government contracting, small business fraud and federal procurement laws.

 Statistics have shown that a few criminal defendants that hire public defenders without government contract law experience usually get a terrible result at trial and face jail time.
 This does not mean that a government contractor defense attorney with federal procurement experience can guarantee a favorable result.
 It simply means that the chances of getting a favorable result at a criminal trial can be better.